 A perfect way to end a fun-filled day is at the Park at Tamarack Beach.
 Here you can take a seaside stroll along a 1.5-mile beach pathway, stopping along the way to watch one of the many spectacular sunsets that punctuate the end of each day in Carlsbad.

 South Carlsbad State Beach

-For visitors that want to stay more than one day, a fun and affordable option is South Carlsbad State Beach campground.
-This state park boasts over 200 campsites with about half of them with ocean views.
+For visitors that want to stay more than one day, a fun and affordable option is the South Carlsbad State Beach campground.
+This state park boasts over 200 campsites, with about half of them with ocean views.
 The beach here is narrow and can be accessed by stairways at several points.
-There are also day use areas here.
+There are also day-use areas here.